Day and Temporary Labor Service Agency FAQ

 - 5. What information should a third-party client provide to a day or temporary laborer who is only contracted to work for a single day?
 Does that information need to be submitted on a particular form?

-- 7. How can a day or temporary labor agency ensure that clients provide the necessary information to calculate wages and benefits?
+- 7. How can a day or temporary labor agency ensure that third-party client employers provide the necessary information to calculate wages for temporary laborers who works for more than 90 days at the client’s worksite?

 - 8. Who can file a complaint?